-At the initiation of each new lab rotation, the advisor and mentee will write a short summary of the goals and expectations for the particular laboratory rotation.
+At the initiation of each new lab rotation, the advisor and mentee will write a short summary of the goals and expectations for the laboratory rotation.
 This document will be submitted to the Academic Advising Committee for review.
 Laboratory rotations are taken for credit (1 unit, BSTA 699) and students receive both a written evaluation and a letter grade.
 Summer rotations also receive a letter grade; however, these will not appear on the formal transcript.
-In addition, each student will present their progress on their laboratory rotation work at least once per year during a brown bag format "chalk talk".
-Attendance will be required for all students participating in various lab rotations and encouraged for more senior students as well as faculty.
+In addition, each student will present their progress on their laboratory rotation work at least once per year during a "chalk talk".
+Attendance will be required for all students participating in lab rotations.

+senior students as well as faculty.